StevenNoel/Citrix-IntelliScale/README.md

 4) Run as a Scheduled Task

 ## For AWS:
-AWS Tools for Powershell - https://aws.amazon.com/powershell/
+1) AWS Tools for Powershell - https://aws.amazon.com/powershell/
-Launch Powershell AWS Tools as admin Set-AWSCredentials -AccessKey asdfasdf -SecretKey asdfasdfasdfasdfasdf -StoreAs My-AWS-Credentials
+2) Launch Powershell AWS Tools as admin
+3) Set-AWSCredentials -AccessKey asdfasdf -SecretKey asdfasdfasdfasdfasdf -StoreAs My-AWS-Credentials
+4) Get-AWSCredential -ListProfileDetail (to confirm you have a profile now)

 ## For Azure:
 Still being worked on